Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-3.md

 3.1.
-Generalize Construction 3.5 to be an n-out-of-n secret-sharing scheme, 	and prove that your scheme is correct and secure.
+Generalize Construction 3.5 to be an $n$-out-of-$n$ secret-sharing scheme,  and prove that your scheme is correct and secure.

 3.2.
 Prove Theorem 3.7.